 HALL PASSES: Students must have a written hall pass in order to leave the classroom during the class period.
 Students that are detained for any reason should request a hall pass to avoid being marked tardy in the following class.

 OFF CAMPUS PERMITS: If a student must leave campus for any reason (i.e. doctor appointment, personal business, etc.) The student needs to secure an off-campus permit, PRIOR TO LEAVING.
 The student should bring a note from a parent or guardian to the attendance office PRIOR to leaving school.
-Notes are not accepted from 11:45 a.m. - 12:15 p.m. due to the high volume of activity in the attendance office immediately prior to lunch time.
-Students requesting to leave between 11:45 a.m. - 12:15 p.m. must be signed out in person by the parent/guardian.
 Students without a note must be signed out by parent/guardian IN PERSON at the attendance office.

 Requests to leave campus must be in writing and signed by a parent.
 The request should be submitted to the attendance office on the day of the request, before school or before the student leaves campus.
-The attendance clerk will issue an off-campus pass to the student, which will be exchanged for a re-admittance card upon the student’s return to school.
+The attendance clerk will issue an off-campus pass to the student, which the student must show in order to leave campus.
 Students who leave campus without an off-campus pass will be considered illegally off campus and will be given a PERMANENT TRUANT.

 ALL visitors must report to the school office.
 Visitor passes are required for all visitors who are permitted to remain on the campus.
 Visitor passes are not issued to high school age visitors.
 Teachers shall allow no one but regularly assigned students or adults with a visitor passes in their classes.
 Guest passes are required for activity programs and will be issued by the Director of Activities in accordance with procedures set forth in the student handbook.
 Violators are subject to arrest per 653(G) of the penal code.